nemild/cli_for_full_stack/README.md

 curl -v # verbose
-curl -X POST # can use the standard verbs, plus custom ones curl -H "Accept: application/json" # set custom headers, can add multiple by using multiple flags curl -d "birthyear=1905&press=%20OK%20"  http://www.example.com/when.cgi # send data to server, automatically POST, can also separate by separate -d arguments rather than an &
+curl -X POST # can use the standard verbs, plus custom ones curl -H "Accept: application/json" # set custom headers, can add multiple by using multiple flags curl -d "birthyear=1905&press=%20OK%20"  http://www.example.com/when.cgi # send data to server in body, automatically POST, can also separate by separate -d arguments rather than an &

 # Sending data
 curl -d @invoice.pdf -X POST http://devnull-as-a-service.com/dev/null # post a file